BaptisteHardelin/BaptisteHardelin/README.md

 # 💫 About Me:
-I'm learning NestJS for backend <br>
+I'm learning C++ to make a music app<br>
-Fun fact I'm playing tennis since 12 years and I start the competition in early 2024
+Fun fact I'm playing tennis since 12 years and I start the competition in early 2025

 # 💻 Tech Stack: